ammateja/MultistateModelsPaper/README.md

   }
 ```

-If there is an error, it means that Julia has not been installed
-correctly.
-See the help page for the `JuliaConnectoR-package` for more
+If there is an error, see the help page for the `JuliaConnectoR-package`
-details.
+for more details.

 You can install MultistateModelsPaper from [GitHub](https://github.com/)
 with: